gdsbook/book/notebooks/02_geospatial_computational_environment.md

         darribas/gds_py:7.0
 ```

-Let's unpack the command so we understand everything that is going on here to
+Let's unpack the command so that we understand everything that is going on here to
 get further insight into how the container works:

-- `docker run`: Docker does a lot of things, to communicate that we want to
+- `docker run`: Docker does a lot of things; to communicate that we want to
   _run_ a new container, we need specify it.
 - `--rm`: this flag will ensure the container is removed when you close
   it.
 This in turn makes sure every time you run it again, you start